coryvisi/serverless-pdf-chat/docs/security.md

 When this operation is complete, you will also have access to the CDK-nag reports in CSV format in the `cdk.out` directory and assembly directories.

-By default the [AWS Solutions Rules Pack](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md#aws-solutions) is used, but any combination of CDK Nag Rules packs can be selected by adjusting the source code **in four locations** (two for both the Infrastructure and ETL codebases):
+By default, the [AWS Solutions Rules Pack](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md#aws-solutions) is used, but any combination of CDK Nag Rules packs can be selected by adjusting the source code **in four locations** (two for both the Infrastructure and ETL codebases):

 [Infrastructure app.py Line 21](https://github.com/aws-solutions-library-samples/aws-insurancelake-infrastructure/blob/main/app.py#L21), [ETL app.py Line 20](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/app.py#L20):